caseylee94/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles.png](/Resources/retiring_titles.png)

 The final deliverable Pewlett Hackard wants to know is how many of the current employees are eligible to participate in a mentorship program.
 This is where the current employee mentors a rising or new employee to take over a higher position.
-This is obvioulsy of high interest to Pewlett Hackard considering how many employees are about to retire.
+This is obviously of high interest to Pewlett Hackard considering how many employees are about to retire.
 The first ten rows of this data are shown below:

 ![mentorship_eligibility.png](/Resources/mentorship_eligibility.png)